lignumsystem/lignum-core/README.md

 that the binary is selected, not for example ALL_BUILD.
 The binary is in xcode/Debug.
 Depending on the implementation the binary might have for example hard coded function file (*.fun*) names.
 Such files must be copied accordingly related to xcode/Debug directory.
-(Another option is to manually move xcode/Debug/crowndens to CrownDensity directory; there are no Makefiles available in Xcode buils system)
+(Another option is to manually move xcode/Debug/crowndens to CrownDensity directory and explicitely set the binary in XCode.
+There are no Makefiles available in Xcode build system)

-As a third example to build CrownDensity Release (no debug information) version Makefile system
+As a third example to build CrownDensity Release version Makefile system (optimization, no debug information):

 		mkdir release #Immediately under CrownDensity directory
 		cd release